Blacktown Native Institution Site: Establishment at Blacktown

+Private ownership after closure

 In 1832 Governor Bourke requested a report from the Surveyor-General on the extent and status of the institution land and buildings.
 On 2 November 1833 the assistant-surveyor Felton Matthews surveyed the site of the 'Crown Reserve and Schoolhouse at Blacktown'; his sketch marks the location of the house, kitchens, stable, gardens and creek, still known at that time as "Gidley Chain of Ponds".
 In 1833 the Native Institution Reserve (including its buildings) was advertised for sale, and subsequently sold at auction to William Bell, a lieutenant on half-pay, who renamed the property "Epping" or "Epping Forest".
 Bell died in 1843 and his daughter Maria who inherited the property, died in 1876.

 Sydney Burdekin bought the property as his country residence in September 1877, renaming it "Lloydhurst".
 Burdekin was a prominent figure within colonial society and entertained lavishly at the residence.
 He made additions to the original Native Institution building, including a ballroom.
 After Burdekin's death in 1899, the family sold the property to Mr L.J.
 David in 1906.
 It passed to Robert Smith and then to merchant Harry Woolnough in 1910.
 The site was subdivided into small farm blocks and advertised for auction on 5 December 1914.
 It was bought by the Wardrop family in 1920 for 2,030 pounds.
 The old schoolhouse was destroyed by fire in 1924.

 A fibro house was built over the ruins of the old schoolhouse and the property was used as a dairy farm until 1985, when the fibro house was demolished.
 The site was subsequently acquired by Landcom within a large tract of land obtained for housing development.
 While surrounding areas have been transformed through extensive residential development, the original 30-acre site has remained largely vacant until the present day.

+Handback to traditional owners

+In October 2018, a ceremony was held to formalise Landcom's hand over of ownership of the site to the Dharug people, the traditional owners of the land.

+The site is now maintained by the Dharug Strategic Management Group a living memorial to the stolen generations, marked by art installations produced in cooperation with local artists and the Museum of Contemporary Art Australia.
+The Dharug Strategic Management Group has plans to develop a permanent cultural centre at the site.